Ending a marriage can have huge implications for your family, financial interests, and future. And without a lawyer, matters can get worse.

 If there has been egregious fault, a court may award a larger portion of the marital assets to the wronged spouse.
 Equitable distribution also applies to any debts that the couple has acquired during their marriage.
 To learn more about equitable distribution and marital property rights, please contact the Glenville office of Gordon, Tepper & DeCoursey, LLP.
 Serving Saratoga, Schenectady, Albany, the Capital District, and surrounding communities, our divorce law firm will help you reach a financial settlement with your spouse that is fair and reasonable.

-GTD Law partner Jenifer M. Wharton has been specially trained to represent participants in a collaborative divorce, which is a form of alternative dispute resolution.
+GTD Law partners have been specially trained to represent participants in a collaborative divorce, which is a form of alternative dispute resolution.
 A wife and husband who enter into a collaborative divorce agree that they will work cooperatively - with the assistance of their attorneys - to negotiate a settlement that suits both parties' interests.
 Collaborative divorce participants pledge to be courteous, forthcoming with their financial information, and respectful of one another, especially in front of their child(ren).
 The attorneys also sign an agreement that they will not initiate litigation on behalf of their collaborative divorce clients, which encourages negotiated resolutions by the parties and their attorneys.